osssn/osssn.github.io/_posts/2021-01-02-total-war-rome-2-tips.md

 1. The order of technology really does not matter that much.
 It all depends on your play style.
 2. Choosing skills for army/fleet/agents/generals can be very tiring and brings little benefits.
 So I only choose those related to my play style and ignore others.
+3. Dipomacy is quite easy.
+Get trade agreements as more as you can.
+Use non-aggression pact to protect your rear.
+Military alliances and client states also count toward victory condition so use that.